majeurbilly/vermac-project-hackathon-2025/README.md

 <table><tr><td>

 > **[📸]**
-> <b>project_name</b> is a photography platform (SAAS) made in Quebec ⚜️.
+> <b>vermac-projet-hackathon-2025</b> is a competition in Quebec city ⚜️.
-> It is meant to provide a friendly website to photographers and their clients alike.
+> Organized by Québec International's Mon Avenir TI initiative,
-> This project is made in collaboration and with the initiative of Studio Berlingot.
+> the challenge was to design a program that could determine a battery's lifespan based on received data.

 <details>
 <summary>Screenshots</summary>